 Multiple reference line (MRL) intra prediction uses more reference lines for intra prediction.
 In Figure 14, an example of 4 reference lines is depicted, where the samples of segments A and F are not fetched from reconstructed neighbouring samples but padded with the closest samples from Segment B and E, respectively.
 HEVC intra-picture prediction uses the nearest reference line (i.e., reference line 0).
 In MRL, 2 additional lines (reference line 1 and reference line 3) are used.

-The index of selected reference line (mrl_idx) is and used to generate intra predictor.
+The index of selected reference line (mrl_idx) is signalled and used to generate intra predictor.
 For reference line idx, which is greater than 0, only include additional reference line modes in MPM list and only signal mpm index without remaining mode.
-The reference line index is signaled before intra prediction modes, and Planar and DC modes are excluded from intra prediction modes in case a nonzero reference line index is signaled.
+The reference line index is signalled before intra prediction modes, and Planar and DC modes are excluded from intra prediction modes in case a nonzero reference line index is signalled.

 Figure 14 Example of four reference lines neighboring to a prediction block

 MRL is disabled for the first line of blocks inside a CTU to prevent using extended reference samples outside the current CTU line.
 Also, PDPC is disabled when additional line is used.

+Intra Sub-Partitions (ISP)

+The Intra Sub-Partitions (ISP) tool divides luma intra-predicted blocks vertically or horizontally into 2 or 4 sub-partitions depending on the block size.
+For example, minimum block size for ISP is 4x8 (or 8x4).
+If block size is greater than 4x8 (or 8x4) then the corresponding block is divided by 4 sub-partitions.
+Figure 15 shows examples of the two possibilities.
+All sub-partitions fulfill the condition of having at least 16 samples.